PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 06:34:40
+Last updated: 2024-04-06 06:36:26
-Random Quote: Why is it always the innocents who suffer most, when you high lords play your game of thrones?  -  Varys
+Random Quote: What do you call a fish with no eyes?
+Fsh. - Marshall Eriksen